 1. Identify Infested Plants

 Before applying DE, locate the plants with scale insects.
 Scale often appears as tiny, hard bumps on leaves and stems.
 They may be white, brown, or black, depending on the species.
-Check for signs of honeydew, sooty mold, or yellowed, weakened leaves as indicators of a scale infestation.
+Check for signs of a sticky substance called honeydew, sooty mold, or yellowed, weakened leaves as a way in identifying scales.

 2. Select Food-Grade Diatomaceous Earth